 - It is the cleanest fuel and produces only water when burned with oxygen.

 - The reaction is exothermic and the energy released enables hydrogen to act as a fuel.

-- Like electricity, hydrogen is considered as an energy carrier, because it must be created from a primary energy source, such as fossil fuels, solar energy, and biomass, etc.
+- Like electricity, hydrogen is considered as an energy carrier, because it must be created from a primary energy source, such as fossil fuels, solar energy, biomass, etc.

 - In 2018, about 95% of the hydrogen was produced from fossil fuels through the methods of steam reforming or partial oxidation of methane and coal gasification.
 While only a small quantity (about 5%) was produced through other methods, such as water electrolysis and biomass gasification.

 - Hydrogen fuel is commercially used in fuel cell vehicles, such as fuel cell buses and passenger cars.
 Currently, there are more than 30 commercial hydrogen stations in California state, USA.